deepanshigaur/Treasure-Hunt-Game/README.md

 * << A wireframe or drawing of the user interface concept along with a short description of the interface.
 You should have one for each screen in your program. >>
     * For example, if your program has a start screen, game screen, and game over screen, you should include a wireframe / screenshot / drawing of each one and a short description of the components
 * << You should also have a screenshot of each screen for your final GUI >>
+1. Start Screen/Instructions Screen-
+This opening screen is the first thing the player sees upon playing, there is a big "start" button to begin the game.
+The instructions are displayed below the "Start" button and it tells the user how to play the game by pressing certain buttons to navigate around the map.

+2. The Game Menu-
+This screen is where the treasure hunt actually begins.
+A player icon is set in the middle of a map and the treasure is in one of the six rooms.
+The user is able to move the character around by pressing certain buttons mentioned in the instructions.
+The player gets three chances to try and successfully find the treasure within the six rooms in order to win.

+3. The Game Over Menu-
+If the player still can't reach the treasure within three tries then the game will be over.
+The "game over" sign will pop up along with the "play again" button for them to restart the game.
 ***

 ## Program Design *(Backend Specialist)*